Offline Reinforcement Learning with Generative Trajectory Policies: A Unified ODE Framework for Generative Models

 A cornerstone of many modern generative models is the idea of reversing a process that gradually perturbs data into noise.
-The reverse process can be described by a general ODE, providing a unifying framework for this class of models \citep{song2021score}:
+While prior work typically treats diffusion models, consistency models, and flow matching as separate families, we propose a single unified ODE framework that reveals all these models as instances of the same underlying formulation.
+The reverse process can be described by a general ODE:

 where the vector field $f(\bsx,t)$ defines a deterministic trajectory from a point $\bsx_T$ sampled from a simple prior distribution to a data sample $\bsx_0$, and $t\in[0, T]$.

 Innovation within this framework has advanced along two complementary axes: (1) defining the vector field $f$, as in diffusion-based approaches \citep{song2021score} and flow matching \citep{lipman2023flow}; and (2) solving the ODE efficiently, which is a central challenge since standard numerical solvers require hundreds of discretization steps, leading to slow inference and accumulated errors \citep{song2023consistency, kim2024consistency}.
 While the first axis has largely matured, the second remains a bottleneck and has inspired a new class of methods that directly learn the ODE’s solution map.